 in the command line.
 The tool has its own help.

-In this example, we specified source parameters derived from the Third EGRET Catalog, and incorporating the current Fermi background models.
+In this example, we specified three source parameters, and incorporate the current Fermi background models.

 <source name="example_3C279" flux="0.0348">